-If you are looking for a genuine muscle car, the Dodge Demon specs are perfect for drag racing.
+If you are looking for a genuine muscle car, the Dodge Demon is perfect for drag racing.
 It is loud and the ride is stiff.
 Luxuries are in short supply but power is not.
 Developed alongside the Challenger HellCat, the Demon Challenger still retains a bit of street civility, as long as you stay out of race mode.
 Adaptive shocks with 12” wide tires at all corners make for excellent grip.
 The springs are nearly 30% softer than the HellCat, which helps in racing.
 It also allows the car to return a comfy ride on the highway.

 Easily converted into drag mode, it is like reviewing a completely different car.
 Swapping the front tires for the optional skinny ones instantly improves weight transfer.
 You won't want to run them on the street, as rain and corners will be your worst enemy.
 The best part of the review is being able to customize your own profile for suspension, steering, transmission shifting and even ambient lighting.
 All without getting your hands dirty.